Anti-Pollution Cosmetics and its Environmental Influences

-In this article we explore the currently popular term "Anti-Pollution Cosmetics" to rationalize the validity of the statement.
-Protection against harmful substances often is mentioned without specifying the environmental influences neither stating what kind of "detoxifying" mechanisms are taking place.
+In this article, we explore the currently popular term "Anti-Pollution Cosmetics" to rationalize the validity of the statement.
+Protection against harmful substances often is mentioned without specifying the environmental influences or stating what kind of "detoxifying" mechanisms are taking place.
 Perhaps the preparations are not so different from conventional cosmetic products and their claims.

 Active skin protection implies the use of active agents to fight external influences, neutralize them or render them harmless.
 Sun protection preparations with UV filters to reflect high-energy UV radiation or transfer them into heat may serve as an example here.